 When the Speech and Language Therapist (SALT) has assessed the child's difficulties she may suggest one of a number of options.

 - The child may be seen in clinic for a series of therapy sessions.
-This is usually 5-6 sessions over a number of weeks.

 - The SALT may write to the school to ask them to carry out some of the therapy work in school.

 - The SALT may come into school to work with child or do further assessments.

 Whichever course of action is followed, the SALT will inform the school about what has been done and provide advice and resources so that it can be followed up in school.

 How will I know how my child is getting on?

 Parents will be offered regular opportunities to meet with class teachers, teaching assistants and/or the SENCO.
 These opportunities can take different forms.
 They may be:

 - Review meetings where the parents, SENCO, class teacher, teaching assistants and sometimes the Speech and Language Therapist meet to discuss the child's progress and the next targets for the child.

 - Parent Consultations (Parents' Evening) where parents can meet the teacher to discuss their child's progress.
 The SENCO can also attend these meetings.

 - Informal feedback where parents and teachers have a chat with each other at the end or the beginning of the day about how the child is getting on.